foobarsgamessmithy/chess-manager/README.md

 # A chess manager

-A small spring boot application which can manage chess games.
+A small spring boot application which can manage chess games for demonstration purposes.

 ## Usage